 - Keeping a higher percentage of available credit by paying and lowering debt.

-- Keeping low balances on credit cards.
+- Keeping low balances on all of your credit cards.

 - Paying off any bills or credit accounts that are past due.

-Fixing Errors on Your Credit Report
+Catching Costly Errors on Your Credit Report

 Check Your Credit Report From These Bureaus

 What if I do not have a credit score?

 If you do not have any credit history, you won’t have a credit score.
 Therefore, you will need to begin building your credit before you can receive a credit report.
 There are many ways to start building your credit, but applying for a credit card is one of the most common ways.

 If possible, those who are younger than 21 years of age should start building credit by having their parents or legal guardians cosign their credit card.
 Parents may also choose to list their children as authorized users on their cards.
 This way, the children can receive some of the benefits of their parents’ good credit history without needing to open their own credit card account.